RetroPinUpgrade/Stars2020-21/README.md

 * Unzip the Stars2020 repository and name the folder that it's in as:
   * Stars2020
 * Copy BallySternOS.* and SelfTestAndAudit.* into the Stars2020 folder
+* REMOVE the file Stars2021.ino from the folder (separate instructions below if you want to build Stars2021)
 * Open the Stars2020.ino in Arduino's IDE
 * At the top of Stars2020.ino and you'll see a couple of parameters in #define statements
   * if you want to use your machine's chimes, make sure this line is uncommented: